SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

                  (file-name-nondirectory (my/select-jupyter-kernel))))
 ```

 The first function, which simply inserts the path to the kernel, is meant to be used on the `:session` header.
-I can go even further and locate the header automatically, but that's an idea for the next time.
+One can go even further and locate the header automatically, but that's an idea for next time.

 The second one opens a REPL provided by emacs-jupyter.
 The `t` argument is necessary to pop up the REPL immediately.

-The last one launches Jupyter QtConsole. `setsid` is required to run a console in a new session, so it won't close together with Emacs.
+The last one launches Jupyter QtConsole. `setsid` is required to run the program in a new session, so it won't close together with Emacs.

 ### Cleaning up {#cleaning-up}